 2,463,422 hectares (9,511 sq. mi.)

-The Kilimanjaro Heartland is home to the world’s most studied population of African elephants as well as endangered species of cheetahs and wild dogs.
+The Kilimanjaro Landscape is home to the world’s most studied population of African elephants as well as endangered species of cheetahs and wild dogs.
 These animals depend on having large, uninterrupted landscapes to survive.
 But, people also need living space, and farming offers them high incomes.
 Farms obstruct animals’ paths to food, water, and other resources.
 And, when people settle in wildlife habitat ranges, they also heighten the risk of human-wildlife conflict.

-A paved highway on the Kenya side of the Kilimanjaro Heartland is speeding up local development and putting increasing pressure on natural resources and land.
+A paved highway on the Kenya side of the Kilimanjaro Landscape is speeding up local development and putting increasing pressure on natural resources and land.
 In rural areas of Southern Kenya, 80% of the population relies on charcoal and firewood for cooking.
 As towns grow, people need to chop down more trees to fuel their stoves and build housing, causing forests to shrink.
 For local wildlife, deforestation means habitat loss and fragmentation.

 African Wildlife Foundation helped the Entonet/Elerai Maasai community establish Satao Elerai, a luxury tourist lodge set on a 5,000-acre conservancy.
 The lodge invests its revenues in conservation and contributes a portion of bed-night fees to the community—income that provides an incentive for local people to protect the wildlife that tourists come to see.
 Meanwhile, the conservancy itself supports lions, cheetah, elephants, buffalo, giraffes, serval cats, and leopards, giving them space to thrive away from farms and settlements.

 AWF funded the first-ever jiko shop in the town of Kimana in Southern Kenya.
 A jiko is a cooking stove designed to use charcoal and firewood more efficiently.
 Aside from conserving trees, the jiko’s popularity stems from the money it saves.
 A jiko can last for more than five years and pays for itself in energy savings within just one year.
-The jiko gives people a more environmentally friendly way to cook meals and also helps save the Kilimanjaro Heartland’s forests and their wildlife inhabitants.
+The jiko gives people a more environmentally friendly way to cook meals and also helps save the Kilimanjaro Landscape’s forests and their wildlife inhabitants.